 Do you have an injury that was made worse after a car accident in St. Petersburg, FL?
 Car accident victims can often seek compensation for financial losses and pain and suffering.
 Having a pre-existing condition doesn’t necessarily prevent you from recovering compensation after an accident.
 But it can complicate your case.

-The lawyers at Lopez Law Group Accident Injury Attorneys have more than 25 years of combined legal experience.
+The lawyers at Lopez Accident Injury Attorneys have more than 25 years of combined legal experience.
 We are well-prepared to handle complex cases involving pre-existing conditions.
 We’ll stand up to insurance companies who will try to blame all of your injuries on your pre-existing condition and deny you the money you deserve.

-We’ve recovered millions of dollars in financial awards for individuals injured in catastrophic accidents in St. Petersburg.
-We can help you fight for justice.
-Call (727) 933-0015 or contact us online today to schedule a free consultation with one of our car accident lawyers.
+Call (727) 353-5451 or contact us online today to schedule a free consultation with one of our car accident lawyers.

 Any automobile accident is traumatic and can cause much anxiety and financial strain.
 If you have a pre-existing condition, you are already dealing with medical issues and expenses.
 You deserve to have a top-rated injury lawyer protecting your rights and fighting on your behalf.